Moved by Gaza children's suffering, Dubai kids give up entire savings to help

 "When I learnt about innocent people dying in Gaza, I couldn't stop thinking about them," said Ayaan, a student of North London Collegiate School.

-He used to know nothing about the war, but through discussions with his teachers and parents, he learnt about how thousands of children and families are suffering in Gaza.
+He used to know nothing about the war, but through discussions with his parents and private tutor, he learnt about how thousands of children and families are suffering in Gaza.

 “I saw several children that had been hurt and rushed to hospitals in the middle of the war.
 I felt that I was so privileged," said Ayaan.